viet34tqc/notebook/react-hooks.md

 `useLayoutEffect`:

 1. Update state
-2. Update DOM
+2. Update DOM (mutate the virtual DOM object)
 3. Call cleanup function (synchronously)
-4. Call `useEffect` callback (synchronously).
+4. Call `useLayoutEffect` callback (synchronously).
 Synchronously means the step must be finish before jumping to the next step.
 So, the callback will be called first before rendering UI.
 3. Re-render UI